NevanPham/Cryptographic-Watermarking-for-LLM/README.md

 ---

-### Multi-User Fingerprinting
+### Multi-User Fingerprinting (BCH-Based)

-Trace generated text back to specific users (1000 users supported with L=10).
+Trace generated text back to specific users using BCH error-correcting codes with guaranteed minimum Hamming distance for improved collusion resistance.

+#### How It Works

+- **BCH Codes**: Codewords are generated with guaranteed minimum Hamming distance (2, 3, or 4)
+- **Group Assignment**: Users are assigned to groups sequentially:
+  - `group_id = user_id // users_per_group`
+  - All users in the same group share the same group codeword
+  - This prevents collusion attacks where users combine codewords to frame others
+- **Minimum Distance Options**:
+  - `--min-distance 2`: Up to 100 groups, 10 users per group
+  - `--min-distance 3`: Up to 50 groups, 20 users per group (default)
+  - `--min-distance 4`: Up to 10 groups, 100 users per group

 #### User Database